riehlegroup/product-model-toolkit/pkg/client/plugin/README.md

 ## How to Use

-This README file contains information on how to use the plugin system, for the client application see README file in the root directory
+This README file contains information on how to use the plugin system, for the client application see README file in the root directory.

 ### Configuration